 Microalgae Applied Biotechnology

-For this new research area, the Microalgae section will target research, development and implementations to integrate industry waste streams for cost-effective algal biomass production at a scale that is relevant to industry.
-The research efforts also will focus on biorefinery process development to target the isolation, purification, and applications of value-adding end-use algal products ranging from novel bio-fertiliser to animal feeds, based on a broad professional network.
-The overarching goal is to develop an advanced algae platform to value-add to the treatment of discharge water for municipal wastes water treatment, aquaculture, agriculture and metallurgical industry.
+For this new research area, the Microalgae Section will target research, development and implementation to utilise waste streams (water, CO2 and heat) for cost-effective algal biomass production.
+The research efforts will focus on algae strain enhancement, scale-up cultivation and biorefinery optimisation to target algae based bioproducts ranging from novel bio-fertiliser to high value biocompounds.
+Based on our new Algae R&D Facility, the overarching goal of our section is to develop an advanced algae platform to provide value-add research support for different industries (incl. municipal wastes water treatment, aquaculture, agriculture and metallurgical industry), with aims to promote the development of regional circular bioeconomy in a sustainable manner.